|✅ Excellent 2-week battery life||❌ Proprietary OS with no support for 3rd party Watch Faces and Android Apps|

 Its large feature set and premium build quality make it a direct competitor to Samsung and Apple’s flagship offerings.
 However, compared to their products, the GT Watch 2 has a more limited feature set.
 So with that said, can Huawei capitalize on their momentum and set the standard in high-end watches, or do they need to try harder?
 Keep on scrolling to find out.

-I personally purchased the Huawei Watch GT 2 46mm Version in February 2020 and, at the time, paid $218 USD.
+I purchased the Huawei Watch GT 2 46mm Version in February 2020 and, at the time, paid $218

 The packaging has the same all-black design found in Huawei’s Mate 30 Pro smartphone.
 However, the shape and size of the box are more reminiscent of other high-end watch products.
 Aside from the product artwork, the front of the box is free from clutter.

 The GT Watch 2 immediately greets us upon opening the box.
-And once it is removed, everything else is stored in their own sections.
-It includes a USB Type-C charging cable and a proprietary magnetic charging dock, a user manual, and quick start guide.
+And once it is removed, everything else is stored in its own sections.
+It includes a USB Type-C charging cable, a proprietary magnetic charging dock, a user manual, and a quick start guide.

 Huawei Watch GT 2 Design & Build Quality

-To kick off the review, let us first talk about the design and build quality.
-The Huawei Watch GT 2 carries over the premium design language that is present in Huawei’s flagship smartphones.
+Let us first talk about the design and build quality to kick off the review.
+The Huawei Watch GT 2 carries over the premium design language present in Huawei’s flagship smartphones.
 It is made with high-quality materials and is found on the stainless steel frame, ceramic back, and glass front.

 The strap that comes with the Huawei Watch GT 2 is no slouch, either.
 It perfectly matches the classy aesthetics of the watch and is easily replaceable in case you are in the mood for something else.
 It feels very gentle to the skin and, overall, gives a comfortable experience.
 I could wear this for the entire day, even when sleeping.